Austronesian peoples: List of Austronesian peoples

+History

 Prehistory

-The broad consensus on Austronesian origins is the "two-layer model" where an original Paleolithic indigenous population in Island Southeast Asia were assimilated to varying degrees by incoming migrations of Neolithic Austronesian-speaking peoples from Taiwan and Fujian, in southern China from around 4,000 BP.
+The broad consensus on Austronesian origins is the "two-layer model", where an original Paleolithic indigenous population in Island Southeast Asia were assimilated to varying degrees by incoming migrations of Neolithic Austronesian-speaking peoples from Taiwan and Fujian, in southern China, from around 4,000 BP.
 Austronesians also mixed with other preexisting populations as well as later migrant populations among the islands they settled, resulting in further genetic input.
-The most notable are the Austroasiatic-speaking peoples in western Island Southeast Asia (peninsular Malaysia, Sumatra, Borneo, and Java); the Bantu peoples in Madagascar and the Comoros; as well as Japanese, Persian, Indian, Arab, and Han Chinese traders and migrants in the more recent centuries.
+The most notable are the Austroasiatic-speaking peoples in western Island Southeast Asia (peninsular Malaysia, Sumatra, Borneo, and Java); the Bantu peoples in Madagascar and the Comoros; as well as Japanese, Persian, Indian, Arab, and Han Chinese traders and migrants in more recent centuries.

 Paleolithic

-Island Southeast Asia was settled by modern humans in the Paleolithic following coastal migration routes, presumably starting before 70,000 BP, long before the development of Austronesian cultures.
+Island Southeast Asia was settled by modern humans in the Paleolithic following coastal migration routes, presumably starting before 70,000 BP from Africa, long before the development of Austronesian cultures.
 These populations are typified by having dark skin, curly hair, and short statures, leading Europeans to believe, in the 19th century, that they were related to African Pygmies.
-However, despite these physical differences, genetic studies have shown that they are more closely related to other Eurasian populations than to Africans.
+However, despite these physical similarities, genetic studies have shown that they are more closely related to other Eurasian populations than to Africans.

-These early population groups originally lacked sophisticated watercraft technology, and thus could only cross narrow interisland seas with simple floats or rafts (likely bamboo or log rafts) or through accidental means.
-Especially the deeper waters of the Wallace Line, Weber Line, and Lydekker Line left some significant islands disconnected from mainland Asia in the lower sea levels of the last glacial period.
-They settled in what are now islands mostly through land migrations into the coastal lowland plains of Sundaland and Sahul, most of which are now underwater.

-Humans reached the islands in Wallacea as well as the Sahul landmass (Australia and New Guinea) by around 53,000 BP (some give even older dates up to 65,000 BP).
-By 45,400 years ago, humans had reached the Bismarck Archipelago in Near Oceania.
-They were once also present in mainland China and Taiwan, but their populations are now extinct or assimilated.
-The oldest confirmed human fossils in the Philippines is from the Tabon Caves of Palawan, dated to around 47,000 BP.

-Previously, it was believed that the earliest putative record of modern humans in Southeast Asia is from the Callao Cave of northern Luzon in the Philippines dated to around 67,000 BP.
-However, in 2019, the remains were identified as belonging to a new species of archaic humans, Homo luzonensis.